squeaknode/squeak/README.md

 ### Examples

-Create a squeak, verify the signature, and decrypt the content:
+Create a squeak, verify it with the signature script, and decrypt the content:

 ```
 >>> import time